July 6, 2010

 Afternoon activities included eating lots of sugar, drinking champagne, attempting to ride a unicycle, lounging on blankets, playing badminton and croquet, and talking talking talking in French, which was great for me!

 It was so much fun, so much French, and the perfect night!
-I even managed to get take a candid picture of the siblings (Axel, France and Gaspard) all together…
+I even managed to get take a candid picture of the siblings (Alex, France and Gaspard) all together…

 Sunday France and I slept late, but when we woke up we were very active!
 A group of us went for a walk through the forest, and then France and I played badminton while we waited for lunch.
 As soon as lunch was over I went with France to the stables where she keeps her horse, and I even rode for the first time in at least 5 years!